-New Zealand has to be one of the best countries in the World for a first time traveller.
+New Zealand is one of the best countries in the world for a first time traveller.

 It’s just prime travel territory, host to immense natural beauty, fascinating history, proud culture and amazingly friendly people.
 It’s also pretty small, easy to navigate and get around, plus incredibly safe and well travelled.

 But it isn’t the cheapest place in the world.

 In fact, the cost of living is comparable to that of other Westernised Countries; many of the activities travellers embark upon (extreme sports, guided tours, Great Walks etc) can be exceedingly high too.

 Costs can quickly stack up if you aren’t careful.

 But where there’s a will there’s a way and budget travel is always possible.
 New Zealand is no exception and offers the budget traveller many money saving opportunities that are unique to the country’s make-up.

 Here are some tips for how to travel New Zealand on a budget.

 Budget New Zealand Information and Advice

 Food and accommodation are usually two main expenses for travellers to consider.
 Both can be a struggle for a budget New Zealand traveller.